 Another way to consume yellow dock regularly was suggested by herbalist Ryan Drum (n.d.), who recommends adding yellow dock powder into curry powder for use as a cooking spice.

 Yellow dock root supports healthy digestion and elimination via its bitter, laxative, astringent, and alterative actions.
 Its mildly laxative anthroquinone glycosides and bitter compounds stimulate digestive enzymes, while its astringent tannins tone digestive tissues.
 With both laxative and astringent actions, yellow dock can relieve both constipation and diarrhea.
-As an alterative, yellow dock roots and leaves help support liver function and elimination of excess wastes and can in turn relieve eruptive skin conditions such as eczema and psoriasis.
-Its cooling and drying nature lend well to topical applications on inflamed, weeping skin conditions.
+As an alterative, yellow dock roots and leaves help support liver function and elimination of excess wastes and can, in turn, ease eruptive skin conditions such as eczema and psoriasis.
+Its cooling and drying nature lends well to topical applications on inflamed, weeping skin conditions.
 (Carpenter, 2015; Kuhn & Winston, 2008)

 Yellow dock can be used in small amounts for short periods of time and should not be used in large quantities for children or pregnant or lactating women.
 (Kuhn & Winston, 2008)